Ubisoft Apologizes to Japan for Assassin's Creed Shadows

 Ubisoft also published a statement in Japanese on their Japanese account, which is relevant to the latest announcement.
 But the statement has caused quite a stir.
 Assassin's Creed Shadows was never intended to be historically accurate, according to a new admission by Ubisoft.
 That claim, however, was contested by the Japanese players, who provided numerous disparities.

 They reference multiple sources that Ubisoft has used to support their claims that Assassin's Creed Shadows is historically accurate, follows the timeline of the original, and has expert-backed study results.
 According to Ubisoft, the game even features accurate portrayals of real-life historical personalities.
-The notes from the Japanese community conclude that Ubisoft's announcement does in fact disprove their earlier remarks.
+The notes from the Japanese community conclude that Ubisoft's announcement does, in fact, disprove their earlier remarks.

 The Assassin's Creed franchise has an ever-growing fan base, which includes me.
 While I thought Assassin's Creed Mirage was okay, I had even higher expectations from Assassin's Creed Shadows since it represents the Samurais that we all adore.
 On the other hand, Assassin's Creed Shadows' price and the controversy surrounding the protagonist can significantly affect the series' trajectory.
-Considering the current state of affairs, it would not be shocking if Ubisoft opts to further delay the release date and introduce significant story alterations to the game.
-Ubisoft surely don't want to see all the Japanese players leave Assassin's Creed Shadows, as the game is set in Japan.
+Considering the current state of affairs, it would not be shocking if Ubisoft opts to delay the release date further and introduce significant story alterations to the game.
+Ubisoft surely doesn't want to see all the Japanese players leave Assassin's Creed Shadows, as the game is set in Japan.

 Senior-editor, NoobFeed